Andy Baquero: Club career

+Early career

 Baquero began his professional career at 18 with La Habana, where he played six seasons across two stints, while also having brief tenures with Villa Clara and Pinar del Río.

 In 2019, he was granted permission to leave Cuba and go to the Dominican Republic, where he went on trial with Atlántico FC, before signing with Delfines del Este of the Liga Dominicana de Fútbol for a half season, scoring three goals and adding two assists in nine appearances.
 He had previously received an offer from A.D.
 Chalatenango of the Primera División de Fútbol de El Salvador on a ten-month contract, however, it was rejected by the Football Association of Cuba, due to concerns about the intermediary who sent the offer.
 In total, he had 4 contract offers that were rejected.

+Canada

 After his defection from Cuba to Canada, he began to work in construction, but also began to train with Vaughan Azzurri of League1 Ontario and was set to join them for their 2020 season, however, the season was cancelled due to the COVID-19 pandemic.
 Ahead of the 2021 season, he went on trial with Canadian Premier League side Valour FC.
 In June 2021, Baquero signed with the club.
 In his first season, he made 23 appearances for the side, playing the fourth-most minutes on the team.
 In January 2022, he re-signed with the club.
 Although the club had held a club option on his contract for 2022, they agreed to a new contract to retain him for 2023 as well.

 In 2024, he began playing with Vaughan Azzurri in League1 Ontario.

 In 2025, he joined Scarborough SC in the Canadian Soccer League.
+Baquero helped Scarborough secure a playoff berth by winning the regular season title.
+In the first round of the playoffs, he scored a goal against Aeem Canada FC, and the team advanced to the finals.
+In the championship finals, he scored the winning goal against the Serbian White Eagles.